 Your partner (or spouse – being married is irrelevant) doesn’t have to contribute money to your IPA, but they do have to make reasonable contributions to household costs, which will reduce the expenses that you have to pay.

 The OR can’t generally have any effect on what you earn – if you want to walk out of your well-paid job and be a student for three years that is your choice.
 (The only exception here is pensions.
-This is a complicated area and if what happens to your pension affects your decision to go bankrupt, you should get advice on this.)
+This is a complicated area and if you are over 55 and what happens to your pension will affect your decision to go bankrupt, you should get advice on this.)

 When will I be discharged?

-You will receive an automatic discharge from bankruptcy after 12 months unless either you have a Bankruptcy Restriction Order (BRO) made against you or you have not co-operated with the OR.
+You will receive an automatic discharge from bankruptcy after 12 months unless you have not co-operated with the OR and the OR goes to court to suspend your discharge.
+This is very rare.

 For full details about discharge, read What happens when I am discharged from bankruptcy?